skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

     curl -L https://github.com/yt-dlp/yt-dlp/raw/master/public.key | gpg --import
     gpg --verify SHA2-256SUMS.sig SHA2-256SUMS
     gpg --verify SHA2-512SUMS.sig SHA2-512SUMS

+Licensing

+While yt-dlp is licensed under the Unlicense, many of the release files contain code from other projects with different licenses.

+Most notably, the PyInstaller-bundled executables include GPLv3+ licensed code, and as such the combined work is licensed under GPLv3+.

+See THIRD_PARTY_LICENSES.txt for details.

+The zipimport binary (yt-dlp), the source tarball (yt-dlp.tar.gz), and the PyPI source distribution & wheel only contain code licensed under the Unlicense.

 Note: The manpages, shell completion (autocomplete) files etc. are available inside the source tarball